 Other common kinds of injuries from falls include

 - Spinal cord injuries

 Have you had lower back pain or other injuries from a Slip And Fall Accident?

 If you receive injuries in a slip or fall accident on someone else’s property, be careful not to simply assume that you’re the one at fault, especially if there are costs associated with your recovery from that slip and fall incident.
 Consulting with an experienced attorney will surely save you time, money, and stress as they will address the case on your behalf, including with insurance companies.
 This allows you to recover peacefully from your injuries and begin moving forward after your accident.

 At Shuman Legal, our experienced attorneys understand that achieving a favorable outcome through verdict or settlement is of utmost importance to slip and fall victims.
-If you sustain injuries in a slip or fall on someone else’s property, don’t hesitate to call our injury lawyers.
+If you were hurt on someone else’s property, like a retail store, then you may be entitled to a store injury settlement.
+Don’t hesitate to call our injury lawyers.
 We offer a free consultation regarding your case.

 Since 1996, the Law Offices of Shuman Legal have been helping Slip and Fall Accident victims, all injured victims and their families, navigate the complex legal process.
 As experienced personal injury, worker’s compensation, and wrongful death attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.